-Sociology or Sociology Dual Credit (H15340, H1534D)
+Sociology or Sociology Dual Credit (H15340, H1534D) 1 semester, 1 credit

-Dual Credit: SOC 100 Purdue University Calumet
+Dual Credit: SOC 101 Indiana University

 Sociology is the study of human groups.
 Emphasis is placed on basic concepts used in sociological study as well as the nature of society, culture, social problems, and various social institutions such as the family, education, and religion.
 Although this is an elective course it requires participation in class discussion, activities, and students are expected to read the textbook.
 This course is an introduction to sociology and will provide background that will be useful in college-level courses.
-Juniors and Seniors may be eligible to take this course as dual credit through Purdue University Calumet and earn college credit while satisfying the Indiana state requirements.
+Juniors and Seniors may be eligible to take this course as dual credit through Purdue University Northwest and earn college credit while satisfying the Indiana state requirements.